-Study: nutrition matters when it comes to COVID-19
+Study: Nutrition matters when it comes to COVID-19

 “Obviously fruits, vegetables, but also different types of nuts, different kinds of seeds, different kinds of herbs and spices, all these things are important,” Spector said.

-“Avoid basically what 60 percent of calories in America are, which is ultra-processed food.
-So all the things with multiple additives and chemicals, that don’t resemble real food, these are bad for your gut,” Spector said.
+“Avoid basically what 60% of calories in America are, which is ultra-processed food.
+So all the things with multiple additives and chemicals that don’t resemble real food, these are bad for your gut,” Spector said.

 Based on the study’s results, the researchers estimate nearly a quarter of COVID-19 cases could have been prevented if these differences in diet quality and socioeconomic status had not existed, according to the release.